AI-Augmented Predictions: LLM Assistants Improve Human Forecasting Accuracy: Methods

+We deployed this model at a maximum output limit of 1024 and set its temperature to 0.8.
+Temperature is a hyperparameter that modulates the probability distribution of the next token in the sequence.
+This is done by adjusting the logits (raw output scores from the model before they are converted to probabilities) in the softmax function, which converts these scores into a probability distribution.
+Thus, high temperature increases the randomness of the output, while low temperature increases its predictability \parencite{peeperkorn2024temperature}.
+We chose a standard value of 0.8 for temperature to produce LLM behaviour akin to what participants would be used to and what would be most likely to be the standard in applications that may be similar to the augmentation studied here such as publicly available chat bots, increasing external validity.

+Further, GPT-4 Turbo has a 100\% response rate, with a hallucination rate as low as 2.5\% (capturing a model's propensity to provide factually incorrect information), putting it ahead of all other models, even more advanced GPT-4 models like GPT-4o \parencite{vectara2024hallucination}.
+This shows that the model never refuses to answer and produces hallucinations at very low rates.
+In our study, participants could engage for a total of 25 messages.
+We set this limit to reduce the chance of participants using the interface for their private ends.
+This message limit was not disclosed to them.
+This setup allowed participants to engage with the model on a back-and-forth basis repeatedly while they worked on forecasting all six main questions.
+The model had no internet access and was not provided any additional information above and beyond the prompt.

-We gave participants in the control condition a link to a website that was presented identically to the treatment websites, but instead of a GPT-4-Turbo model aimed at providing forecasting advice, participants interacted with a substantially smaller and weaker model, DaVinci-003, that was instructed not to provide forecasts but rather to assist participants as a simple LLM would.
-Having a model at the capability level of free LLMs like ChatGPT as the control allows for a more rigorous comparison than not providing them with an interactive model at all.
+Participants in the control condition also received a link to a website that was presented identically to the treatment websites, keeping as much as possible constant.
+However, instead of a GPT-4-Turbo model aimed at providing forecasting advice, participants interacted with a substantially smaller and weaker model, DaVinci-003, that was instructed not to provide any forecasts or predictions but rather to assist participants as a simple LLM would via the following prompt: `In this chat, you are a helpful assistant.
+You do not provide forecasts at all'.
+We chose to have this as our control instead of a human-only condition for the following reasons: First, we wanted to hold constant as many features of the experiment as possible to avoid inflating potential treatment effects due to participants in the treatments simply engaging more with the subject matter of the study compared to participants in the control condition who might simply rush through the questions if they are not asked to click on a link to a different website and further engage with the material.
+Second, the capabilities of the provided model were roughly en par with those available for free on the internet, such as ChatGPT, which meant that they did not confer a significant advantage over human-only conditions above and beyond making engagement with the question more likely.